After enlightenment, what title is achieved? Child of Buddha.

 Marigpa (Sanskrit: avidya) is unawareness, not being able to see.

 Buddha as a bird, brought enlightenment to birds.

 The body is just the body.
 Limited according to its purposes.

 Is it not through defiling the body?
 Karma.

 Q: Is the body not a precious vessel?

 A: The body is vile, is it not?

 (It depends on the right perspective.
-As a human being, the body is an instrument of great use, and to be handled with care.
-But, from an enlightened position, the body seems defiled.
-It leaks tremendously, unlike the ‘bodies’ of the jinas.)
+The human body is an instrument of great use, and to be handled with care.
+But, from a subtle body viewpoint, the body seems defiled.
+It leaks tremendously, unlike the ‘bodies’ of the jinas [subtle bodies like jinns].)